develephant/coronium-core-docs/docs-src/docs/screencasts.md

 ## Creating Users

+!!! warning "Application Scope"
+    An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
+Please see __[Application Scope](/client-guide/#application-scope)__ for more information.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YiCYjCuqh8E" frameborder="0" allowfullscreen></iframe>

 ## Updating Users

+!!! warning "Application Scope"
+    An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
+Please see __[Application Scope](/client-guide/#application-scope)__ for more information.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6KuPSx1sAvU" frameborder="0" allowfullscreen></iframe>

 ## Confirming Users

+!!! warning "Application Scope"
+    An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
+Please see __[Application Scope](/client-guide/#application-scope)__ for more information.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lPaGC6XCNRs" frameborder="0" allowfullscreen></iframe>